rpairo/Cookbook/README.md

 }
 ```

 For the sake of cleanliness and readability, I like to extend the external models and implement transformation responsibility between the domain entity (BO) and it (DTO).
+Or create my own DTO entities with which to manipulate the external data collection, and later propagate it to the architecture.

-To do this, I create a constructor that receives the BO and propagates its mapping to the constructor of the DTO.
-I also create a function that transforms the DTO into BO, mapping the local properties and calling the DTO's constructor with them.
+To do this, I create a function that transforms the DTO into BO, mapping the local properties and calling the DTO's constructor with them.